kubeedge/website/content/en/docs/developer/device_crd.md

 ### Data Topic
 From KubeEdge v1.4, we add a data section defined in the device spec.
-The data section describes a list of time-series properties that will be reported by mappers to the edge MQTT broker and should be processed in the edge.
+Data section describes a list of time-series properties that will be reported by mappers to the edge MQTT broker and should be processed in the edge.

 ```yaml
 apiVersion: devices.kubeedge.io/v1alpha1